orangeturtle739/bluehunters/README.md

 #### BLE

 The BLE module used UART, at 9600 baud 8N1.
 We used `UART1` on the PIC for communicating with the BLE module, and used `UART2` for communicating with the computer (for debugging).
 The BLE files define a series of macros and `PT_THREAD` functions for printing characters and reading lines in a non-blocking fashion using protothreads.
+All of the `PT_THREAD` functions can be spawned with `PT_SPAWN` to run them.

 The [`main.c`](generated/main.c.html) file contains a thread which does all the communication with the Bluetooth chip using these functions.
 The commands it sends to the chip are: